 Teens receive three hours of treatment, three to five days a week.

 How many hours per day will my teen receive treatment?

 Outpatient teens receive treatment for at least three hours per day.

 The length of treatment varies for each individual and depends on a variety of factors.
 A typical length for outpatient care is around 60 – 90 days.

 Our goal across all levels of care is to give our teenagers the tools to lead a healthy lifestyle when they choose to.
 We work to make them whole again and provide them with the coping skills they need most.
 We help them reintegrate into their family, their school, and society-at-large.

 Many of our teens—even if they’re not looking at a more intense program like Residential, Partial Hospitalization, or Intensive Outpatient—come to us in a great deal of pain and misery.
 They’re overwhelmed by difficult emotions and need help navigating them.
 We help ease their suffering, lead them back toward hope, and teach them to rediscover the joy of living.
 We give them the tools they need to regulate emotions, respond positively to conflict, and manage their self-defeating behaviors so they can build a life worth living—a life they enjoy, filled with things they love.

-In the words of our clinical director Dr. Lauren Kerwin, we give our teens practical tools in the following four areas:
+We give our teens practical tools in the following four areas:

 - Stress tolerance and management.
 We teach our teens how to handle the difficulties of life.